How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 Do Periods Affect Blood Glucose Differently for People With or Without Diabetes?

 Diabetes can be caused by a lack of insulin or an abnormal insulin response.
-Some studies suggest that women are more sensitive to insulin in the follicular phase of their menstrual cycle than during the luteal phase.12 Other studies have not found a difference.13
+Some studies suggest that women are more sensitive to insulin levels in the follicular phase of their menstrual cycle than during the luteal phase.12 Other studies have not found a difference.13

 Track your blood glucose throughout your cycle.
 Look for blood glucose peaks around ovulation and right before your period.
 If you notice a trend, share it with your doctor.
 You may need a different insulin schedule for the two phases of your menstrual cycle.